 Back-over accidents can occur in many different scenarios.
-From inattentive drivers backing out of parking spaces to dump truck drivers reversing without a full field of view, various types of scenarios are common, and individuals and families who suffer losses will often be able to recover just compensation with the help of an experienced Fort Lauderdale auto accident lawyer.
+From inattentive drivers backing out of parking spaces to dump truck drivers reversing without a full field of view, various types of scenarios are common, and individuals and families who suffer losses will often be able to recover just compensation with the help of an experienced Fort Lauderdale car accident attorney.

 If you have been seriously injured in a back-over accident in South Florida, or if you have tragically lost a family member due to a driver’s negligence, you have clear legal rights under Florida law.
 Negligent drivers can be held fully accountable for their mistakes; and, when negligent drivers cause accidents on the job, their employers can be held accountable as well.

-With decades of experience handling serious and fatal auto accident cases, attorney Gregg Hollander has an extensive track record of helping victims and families recover just compensation.
-To find out how much you may be entitled to recover, contact our car accident lawyers in Fort Lauderdale to schedule a free consultation at (954) 287-0566 today.
-The attorneys at Hollander Law Firm are available 24/7
+To find out how much you may be entitled to recover, contact our law office in Fort Lauderdale to schedule a free consultation at (954) 287-0566 today.
+The attorneys at Hollander Law Firm Accident Injury Lawyers are available 24/7

 - Back-Over Accidents on City Streets – In Fort Lauderdale and other South Florida cities, drivers who are attempting to back into parallel parking spaces or back up in order to enter the flow of traffic frequently cause back-over accidents involving pedestrians as well.